uofu-emb/rtos/README.md

 | Dec.
 2 | | |
 | Dec.
 4 | | |

 Exam period is Wednesday, December 13, 2023 3:30 – 5:30 pm.
-We will use this time to discuss what happened during the course, and show off our results.
+We will use this time to eat ice cream, discuss what happened during the course, and show off our results.

 Note: This syllabus is meant to serve as an outline and guide for our course.
 Please note that I may modify it with reasonable notice to you.
 I may also modify the Course Schedule to accommodate the needs of our class.
 Any changes will be announced in class and posted on Canvas under Announcements.